What Is Spinal Stenosis?

 - X-rays: To help detect any changes in the bone such as bone spurs to identify if there is narrowing in the spinal canal.

 - MRI: Most common way to help diagnose spinal stenosis.
-MRI helps detect any damage to the disc, ligaments, and to see if there are any tumors located in the spine.
+MRI helps to detect any damage to the disc, ligaments, and to see if there are any tumors located in the spine.
 In addition, it can detect any pressure that may be put on the spinal cord and nerves.